Looking for hidden pots of gold

 6. Cliffs of Moher

-From Kilkenny it's a short train ride back to Dublin, from where you can continue your adventures or head back home.
+From Kilkenny, it's a short train ride back to Dublin, from where you can continue your adventures or head back home.

 You may know it for its troubled past, but today Belfast is a bright, optimistic, and forward-moving city.
-Boasting an excellent nightlife and fantastic food, Northern Ireland’s capital should not be missed.
+Boasting excellent nightlife and fantastic food, Northern Ireland’s capital should not be missed.
 The past is not forgotten, however, and memorials like the Peace Wall can be seen by visitors.
-Check out the revamped Ulster Museum and the magnicent City Hall.
+Check out the revamped Ulster Museum and the magnificent City Hall.
 If you need to unwind, head to Belfast Castle to have a lovely afternoon tea or take a walk to Cave Hill for a panoramic view of the city.
 If you and your travel buddies lack energy, rent a Belfast beer bike and explore the city centre in the most unique way possible.

 → The Causeway Coast can be reached by bus from Portrush and Coleraine train stations.

 Just travelling to Londonderry already makes it worth a visit, as the journey is one of the most scenic train rides in Europe.
 The city itself has a lot of history, which you can learn about at the Museum of Free Derry, the Tower Museum and the famous Guildhall.
-There is also a Craft Village in the city centre, where you can experience the Irish culture through the numerous craftshops and coffee places.
+There is also a Craft Village in the city centre, where you can experience Irish culture through the numerous craft shops and coffee places.
 If you’re chasing more impressive scenery, don’t miss the Peace Bridge or the City Walls, the ultimate highlight since Londonderry is the only completely walled city in the whole country.
 If you’re planning to travel in autumn, celebrating Halloween in the city is a unique experience and shouldn’t be missed.

 Known as the "cultural heart" of the Republic, Galway is home to an exciting blend of ancient architecture and modern fun.
 Immerse yourself in Irish crafts and art in the Latin Quarter, observe locals at Eyre Square and Quay street, or head for a relaxed walk by the sea at the Salthill Promenade – there is so much to choose from.
 At night the decision-making becomes even more difficult as there are lively pubs and bars at every corner, although the Latin Quarter and Kirwan’s Lane are always a winner for a memorable pub crawl.
 Knowing the lyrics to Ed Sheeran’s song Galway Girl is not mandatory, but always makes the night better.